 Teachers too are always available for a ‘quick word’ at the start or end of the day.
 However, if you need to talk with the class teacher in more detail, please make an appointment, as talking at length at the classroom door or in the playground before or after school is difficult for the teacher and the children.

 All staff have email addresses and are happy to communicate with parents directly in this way.

-Please show that you are interested in the school’s teaching methods and in your child’s progress by attending Parents’ Evenings, Curriculum Evenings and Open Days.
-At the start of a new school year, parents are invited to ‘meet the teacher’ where each teacher addresses the parents about themselves and the year ahead.
-You are then invited to meet with your child’s teacher one to one later in the Autumn term, at the beginning of the Spring term for a progress report, and finally at the end of the Summer term, when you will receive an end of year written report.
-You will be given information and advance notice about such events in the weekly newsletter sent out on Thursdays.
+Please show that you are interested in the school’s teaching methods and in your child’s progress by attending Pupil Progress Evenings, Curriculum Evenings and Open Days.
+At the start of a new school year, parents are invited to ‘Meet the Teacher’ where each teacher addresses the parents about themselves and the year ahead.
+You are then invited to meet with your child’s teacher one to one later in the Autumn term, at the beginning of the Spring term for a progress report, and finally at the end of the Summer term.
+We share a written report in the Spring Term, reviewing progress and with targets for the remainder of the year. .

 But please don’t wait if you have any concerns or queries.
 We are very committed to working in partnership with parents and will always find the time to talk.

 Reading folders – PACT (Parents, Children, Teachers)

 We operate a system where home and school work together to help your child with reading.
 Every child is given a bright red folder and a diary so home and school can communicate.
 Systems for changing books vary in each class but you will be notified at the start of year class meeting.
 Every child is expected to bring their folder in EVERY day not least to establish a good habit!
 There is a charge for replacement folders which can be bought at the office.